sgryphon/kubernetes-ipv6/README.md

 Follow the instructions at https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/

-The iptables configuration is already done above.
+The iptables configuration is already done above, and both overlay and br_filter should be installed with docker.

 The package installation excludes them from automatic updates: